Reverse engineering the Gumbel Max Trick

 Reverse-Engineering Gumbel-Max

-Notice that on the right-hand side, we are integrating a positive function of $s$ from $- \infty$ to $\infty$ and getting the number $\pi_k$ as a result.
-If instead we integrated from $-\infty$ to some $t \in \mathbb{R}$, we would get $H_k(t)\pi_k$, where $H_k(t)$ is some number between $0$ and $1$ which increases with $t$ (by the positivity of the integrand), approaches $0$ as $t \rightarrow -\infty$ and approaches $1$ as $t \rightarrow \infty$.
-In other words, the function $H_k$ is a CDF for some continuous distribution.
+Notice that on the right-hand side, we are integrating a positive function of s from to and getting the number πk as a result.
+If instead we integrated from to some tR, we would get Hk(t)πk, where Hk(t) is some number between 0 and 1 which increases with t (by the positivity of the integrand), approaches 0 as t and approaches 1 as t.
+In other words, the function Hk is a CDF for some continuous distribution.

 I’ll end with some Julia code showing a few simulations which I used as a sanity check that it all works.
 In the next post I’ll talk about the Gumbel-Softmax trick and how I think about temperature annealing.
 See you then!